...

 Think of it like disaster preparedness.
 You can’t stop a storm, but you can have a plan for it.
 You know where the supplies are.
 You know how to reach people.
 You know what to fix first.

 Cybersecurity works the same way.
 When an AI-generated attack hits, readiness means your response is smooth.
 Not perfect.
 Just fast and decisive.
+In practice, integrating incident management software can help coordinate and speed up your response to these threats.

 You isolate the damage.
 You contain the risk.
 You communicate clearly.
 And you get back to business.